Open-Science-Community-Saudi-Arabia/sFDA-Carpentries-Workshop/README.md

 ![Build and Deploy Website](https://github.com/datacarpentry/genomics-r-intro/workflows/Build%20and%20Deploy%20Website/badge.svg)

-# Intro to R and RStudio for Genomics
+# Intro to R and Open Science Practices for Biologists

-Lesson in development.
+This is a workshop delivered by Open Sceince Community Saudi Arabia (OSCSA) for sFDA staff using Carpentries Materails.

 ## How to contribute?